nsheff/docker/README.md

 # Dockerfiles
 A repository of Dockerfiles for building various docker containers.
 The different contains are described below.

-In this repo is a `Makefile` which stores instructions for how to build each Dockerfile.
-Built containers can be downloaded from [Dockerhub](https://hub.docker.com/u/sheffien/).
+In this repo is a [Makefile](Makefile) which stores instructions for how to build each Dockerfile.
+You can clone this repository, and then type `make CONTAINER`, where `CONTAINER` is one of:

-I'm working on a script to be able to run any of these `script/drun` followed by the name of the image.
+* rim - R image
+* rdev - R development
+* rmlr - R `mlr` package depedencies for machine learning.
+* jim - Jekyll image
+* vis - graphics; under construction
+* igv - under contruction

+Built containers can (sometimes) also be downloaded from [Dockerhub](https://hub.docker.com/u/sheffien/).

-Container descriptions follow:
+Detailed container descriptions follow:

 # R containers